camunda/camunda-docs-static/get-started/content/apache-maven.md

 ```

 # Camunda DMN
-This dependency allows to use DMN engine standalone without the BPMN engine and the rest of the Camunda BPM platform.
+This dependency allows to use DMN engine standalone without the BPMN engine and the rest of the Camunda Platform.
 It is not needed when using `camunda-engine` because that already contains the DMN engine.

 ```xml